Skip to contents

 #> http://corella.ala.org.au/reference/index.html#add-rename-or-edit-columns-to-match-darwin-core-terms

-For simplicity, let’s do the easy part first of renaming columns we already have in our dataset to use accepted standard Darwin Core terms. set_ functions will automatically check to make sure each column is correctly formatted.
-We’ll save our modified dataframe as obs_dwc.
+Let’s start by renaming existing columns to align with Darwin Core terms. set_ functions will automatically check to make sure each column is correctly formatted.

 obs_dwc <- obs |>